Britax B-Lively Review

 Price $229

 Hi all!
-I’ve been wanting to write a Britax B-Lively review ever since it debuted last year.
+I’ve been wanting to write a Britax B-Lively review ever since it debuted in 2019.
 Here we are!

 The B-Lively replaced one of Britax’s bestselling strollers, the B-Agile.
 Like its predecessor, the B-Lively is proving to be an all-over winner in the category of “three-wheeled compact, yet full-featured” strollers.
-“Lightweight” would normally be implied here as well, though its lightweight status (20 lbs) is somewhat questionable (yes, 2 to 3 additional pounds really does matter!).
+At 19 lbs, the stroller is somewhat lightweight.

 First, a brief history…

-The B-Agile, was exactly that: an agile, easy to fold compact 3-wheeled stroller that rode and steered quite well and offered an exceptional value.
+The B-Agile was exactly that: an agile, easy to fold, compact, 3-wheeled stroller that rode and steered quite well and offered an exceptional value.
 Debuting in 2011, it was a near exact replica of the Baby Jogger City Mini, one of the most popular and beloved strollers of all time — still to this day.
-Note that the 2019 version of the City Mini just came out, which happened while we were writing this Britax B-Lively review.

 Car Seat Compatibility

 The first thing you should know is that this stroller is only compatible with one brand of infant car seat: theirs.
 You see, most stroller brands offer adapters that are compatible with car seats from other brands.
-The City Mini, for example, pairs nicely with a multitude of infant car seats, though you’ll have to pay $30 extra for an adapter.
-Britax includes the “Click & Go adapters” with the B-Lively, which is a nice touch.
+The City Mini 2, for example, pairs nicely with a multitude of infant car seats, though you’ll have to pay $30 extra for an adapter.
+Britax includes the “Click & Go adapters” to use with the B-Safe infant seat, which is a nice touch.

 The good news is that Britax makes high-quality infant seats (and all car seats, for that matter — it’s really their strong suit).
 So if you’re ready to commit to their brand, there’s really nothing to worry about.
 In summary: unless you’re past the car seat days, investing in this stroller means you’re committing to their car seat as well.
 If you already own another brand’s car seat, this stroller is probably not for you.